Asian Development Bank (ADB) | Accountability Mechanism (AM)

-August 2012 – The ADB released a Working Paper on its proposed Results-Based Financing scheme, which would link ADB disbursements directly to results achieved on a project.
+Aug 2012 – ADB released a Working Paper on its proposed Results-Based Financing scheme, which would link ADB disbursements directly to results achieved on a project.

 May 2011 – Accountability Counsel submitted follow up comments to the ADB on its April Working Paper.

-April 2011 – The ADB released a Working Paper just days after we submitted our comments on the ADB’s Draft Revised Accountability Mechanism Policy.
+Apr 2011 – ADB released a Working Paper on their Draft Revised Accountability Mechanism Policy.

-March 2011 – Accountability Counsel, with endorsement from thirteen other civil society organizations, provided comments on the ADB’s Draft Revised Accountability Mechanism Policy.
+Mar 2011 – Accountability Counsel, and 13 other civil society organizations, provided comments on the ADB’s Draft Revised Accountability Mechanism Policy.

-February 2011 – The ADB released a Draft Revised Accountability Mechanism Policy.
+Feb 2011 – ADB released a Draft Revised Accountability Mechanism Policy.